ataraxie/codeshovel/README.md

 	* `docker-compose build && docker-compose up`
 	* Works with Docker 2.2+.
 4. Access your server:
-	* For the UI: open the web service in your browser: `https://localhost:8080`
+	* For the UI: open the web service in your browser (`https://localhost:8080`).
 	* For the REST interface: see REST API instructions below.

 <a name="web-service-rest"></a>
 ## Web Service REST

 As with the web service UI, you can either use our public web service or self-host your own (see the instructions [#web-service-ui](above)).
-If you are using the self-hosted web service, change `https://se.cs.ubc.ca/codeshovel` to point to your own service.
+If you are using the self-hosted web service, change `https://se.cs.ubc.ca/CodeShovel` to point to your own service.

 Interacting with the CodeShovel web service is through the following REST endpoints.
 Examples are provided using `curl` syntax for ease of testing, just adapt the values as needed.